MicrosoftDocs/win32-pr.de-de/desktop-src/Controls/pbm-setstep.md

 ## <a name="return-value"></a>Rückgabewert

-Gibt das vorherige Schritt Inkrement zurück.
+Gibt das vorherige Schrittinkrement zurück.

 ## <a name="requirements"></a>Anforderungen